-All chilled water coils shall be selected based on a chilled water temperature of 2 degrees higher than that leaving the chiller.
+All chilled water shall be selected based on a chilled water temperature of 2 degrees higher than that leaving the chiller.
 Show all selection data in a coil schedule on drawings.
-All ventilating units with hydronic coils shall be non-freeze block with BAS feedback alarm.
+All air handling and ventilating units with hydronic coils shall be non-freeze block coils with BAS feedback alarm for both cw and hw coils.

 All HVAC equipment shall be selected for low noise levels.
 The units shall not exceed 45dBA in an empty classroom.
 The HVAC systems shall be provided with a complete labeling system for all equipment.

 Specify that all refrigeration compressors have 5-year material warranties.